-I'm sure I have burnt everyone out this summer on popsicles, but pity me for I am ice cram maker-less.
-(Not that I can really complain, because I don't have a vast amount of space in the freezer for it anyway.)
-But the chimes have rung out in my mind and I am scurrying to get up all the summer fun posts I have been squirreling away before the leaves change.
+I'm sure I have burnt you out on popsicle recipes this summer, but pity me for I am ice cream maker-less.
+Not that I can really complain, because I don't have a vast amount of space in the freezer for one anyway.
+But the chimes have rung out in my mind and I am scurrying to get up all the summer fun posts I have been squirreling away before the leaves change color.

 It was like a silent alarm went off in my head this weekend as I started contemplating holiday gifts.
-There’s no birthday, no real celebration after mid-September on until December in our family.
-Everyone was either a product of cold winters or has their birthday stifled by other family holiday – which means that from August 17th on its full on holiday shopping mode for me.
+There are no birthdays or real celebrations from mid-September until December in our family.
+Everyone is either a product of cold winters or has their birthday stifled by other family holidays.
+Which means that from August 17th on, it's full on holiday shopping mode for me.

 Peanut Butter Oreo Popsicles

-To be fair, Handsome's b-day is right around the holidays and so are several other awesome people’s, so it's not all Christmas planning.
+To be fair, Handsome's b-day is around the holidays.
+And so are several other awesome peoples, so it's not all Christmas planning.

 If you are not a fan of the holidays, don't worry.
 Pass the Sushi will remain seasonal and fat kid friendly long before it becomes like the shelves of your local art store after the 4th of July.